 The 2000/01 season began in bizarre fashion for many at the club, who were accustomed to seeing one man occupying the dugout.
 Following Roux’s momentary retirement to a sporting director role, it was Daniel Rolland, whom Cissé had worked closely with during his ascent through the youth ranks, who granted him a first significant senior stint.
 A decision that soon paid prolific dividends.
 Along with strike partner Stéphane Guivarc’h, Auxerre’s new front two contributed 19 of the side’s 31 league goals, with Cissé netting eight in a largely mundane campaign that cried out for the return of Roux.

 Photo: RMC Sport

+Cissé was James Bond for Auxerre at times.
+Atypical in a footballing sense, but a worthy protagonist for Roux all on his own, on so many occasions throughout the years that followed.
 In the summer of 2001, Roux returned to his throne.
-For the most part of the 2001/02 season, he was accompanied by a renewed robustness, resemblant of his team that were crowned French league and cup champions in ‘96.
+For the most part of the 2001/02 season, he was accompanied by a renewed robustness, resemblant of his team that was crowned French league and cup champions in ‘96.

 Just in case his not-so-new, new boss had any reason not to name him first in future elevens, a week later against PSG, he stood lurking in a packed-out penalty area.
 As ten or so others watched the ball carom off the crossbar, Cissé was already mid-flight, cocked back and ready to unleash a thunderous overhead kick past the flailing Lionel Letizi.